 Can the pension be reduced once an employee begins to receive it?

 Once a pension has begun to be paid to an employee (or a surviving spouse), it is payable for life.

 However, a downward correction to the hours worked on record in the first two years after payments begin may reduce the amount of the pension.
 If the correction is made after the two-year period, the pension is not reduced.

 Pensions received from other plans (for example, the Quebec Pension Plan, the Old Age Security Pension) do not change the amount of the pension paid by the construction industry plan.

 Is the pension indexed to the cost of living?

 The pension is not indexed to the cost of living.
 Indexing may be granted when the plan’s financial situation permits.
 Any indexing is applied at the beginning of the year and pensioners are informed of this in advance by mail.

 Is the pension taxable?

 The pension is taxable.
 The pension amounts before taxes appear on the Application for Pension Benefit form.
 The CCQ deducts taxes at source every month.
 It is also possible, if the pension amount is low, that no taxes will be deducted from the payment.
 This does not mean that these retirees will not have to pay income tax when they prepare their tax returns.
 They may ask the CCQ in writing to deduct amounts at source or to increase the amounts already deducted from the pension, for federal or provincial income tax.
 The Personal Tax Credits Return forms must then be filled out and sent to the CCQ: the TD-1 form for federal income tax and TP-1017 for provincial income tax.

-It is important to note that specific conditions, limitations, or exclusions other than those mentioned above may apply to the payment of certain benefits; only the Règlement sur les régimes complémentaires d’avantages sociaux dans l’industrie de la construction has legal standing.
-This regulation is amended regularly to comply with federal and provincial legislation.
-The provisions that apply are those in force at the time of each event.
+Particular conditions, limitations, or exclusions other than those mentioned above may apply to the payment of certain benefits; only the Règlement sur les régimes complémentaires d'avantages sociaux dans l'industrie de la construction, published by the Éditeur officiel du Québec, has official and legal force.Nevertheless, the provisions that apply to a specific event are those in force at the time of this event.